 - Try balancing on one leg with your eyes closed.

 - This will improve proprioception (the neuromuscular control you have over your muscles).
-Proprioception is frequently damaged in foot and ankle injuries and help to prevent you from suffering future injuries.
+Proprioception is frequently damaged in foot and ankle injuries and helps to prevent you from suffering future injuries.

 - Begin by standing on the injured leg for just 30 seconds.
 Once this is easy, close your eyes to increase the difficulty.